APWAâ€™s National and Regional Nominating Committees are currently issuing a call for nominations for positions on the Board of Directors.

-The national nominating committee is currently accepting suggestions for candidates to two positions: president-elect and two at-large seats in the functional areas of fleet and facilities management and transportation.
+The National Nominating Committee is currently accepting suggestions for candidates to two positions: president-elect and one at-large seat in the functional area of engineering and technology.
 The president-elect serves a three-year term as president-elect, president, and past president.
-The at-large directors will serve on the APWA Board of Directors for three-year terms beginning at the start of Congress in September 2002.
+The at-large director will serve on the APWA Board of Directors for a three-year term beginning at the start of Congress in August 2003.

-The at-large seats are currently held by Clarence Wright in the fleet and facilities management seat and Marshall Elizer in the transportation seat.
-Wright is completing his second term and is not eligible for the at-large director seat.
-Elizer is completing his first term and is eligible for nomination to a second term in the at-large director seat.
+John German, P.E., San Antonio, TX currently holds the at-large engineering and technology seat.
+German is completing his first term and is eligible for nomination to a second term in the at-large director seat.

-APWA members wishing to put names before their respective regional nominating committee should send a letter of recommendation for each suggested candidate to the Region I, III, or VII Nominating Committee in care of the national office of APWA by April 1, 2002.
-All suggestions will be forwarded to the respective regional nominating committees.
+APWA members wishing to put names before their respective Regional Nominating Committee should send a letter of recommendation for each suggested candidate to the Region V, VIII, or IX Nominating Committee in care of the national office of APWA by April 1, 2003.
+All suggestions will then be forwarded to the respective regional nominating committees.

 How to suggest names for national and regional offices: